Sinitax/LinuxWacomAreaMappingTool/README.md

 Run the `setsize.sh` script to configure a custom area mapping from the commandline using relative values

+Run the `recover.sh` script to re-use the settings last set

 Run the `custommapping.sh` script to configure a custom area mapping using a graphical interface

 ![Screenshot](https://github.com/Sinitax/LinuxWacomAreaMappingTool/raw/master/data/screenshot.png)

+### Persistency

+By default the settings will only stay in effect until reboot.
+To make the changes persistent, one must recover the last set values when the tablet is plugged in.

+There is an example `rc.local` file included in the data directory to demonstrate one possible implementation.

 ### Dependencies